ee538/final-project-txia0604/README.md

 std::vector<std::string> Autocomplete(std::string name);
 ```

 In this function, I use the function **equal()** from STL to find name in the map which match the requirement in a loop.
-If it doen't exist the required name, it will return an empty result.
+If it doesn't exist the required name, it will return an empty result.
 Here is the code diagram of this function:

 <p align="center"><img src="Myimg/1-1.png" alt="AutocompleteCodeDiagram" width="500"/></p>